 “Is something wrong?” asked a nurse – not the same one who had led me here – opening the door to see me and my father glaring at each other.

-“My idiot child exposed themself to a substance that may have damaged their nerves or brain,” he told her, still glaring at me.
+“My idiot child exposed themself to a substance that may have damaged their nerves or brain,” he told him, still glaring at me.
 “I’d like them to get an MRI.”

 “I’m fine!”
 I said again.
 “I’m fine,” I told the nurse.

 “Sure,” he said placatingly.
 “I’ll just get a doctor about those tests for your daughter, alright Mr. Kaufman?” he told my dad, then left before I could protest that I wasn’t his daughter any more than I was his son.